pinobatch/numism/docs/village.md

 I'm deliberately avoiding referring to the "stranger danger" hysteria of the 1980s and 1990s that has been seen to slow children's social development.
-(See "Why talking to strangers can make us smarter" by Joe Keohane.)
+(See "[Why talking to strangers can make us smarter]" by Joe Keohane.)

+[Why talking to strangers can make us smarter]: https://www.bbc.com/future/article/20221026-why-talking-to-strangers-can-make-us-happier

 Classmates
 ----------

 Mindy and Emily are the only ones in class with a distinctly feminine name.
-The rest of them have androgynous names for a couple reasons.
+Their classmates have androgynous names for a couple reasons.
-In-universe, some families have a family history of ambiguous presentation at birth (5-ARD) and therefore give their children names that match either gender.
+In-universe, some families have a family history of ambiguous presentation at birth in boys (5-ARD) and therefore give their children names that match either gender.

 Out-of-universe, it's that their gender doesn't matter for the story.
 Compare "[Guidelines for Inclusive Language]", published by